re316/nothing/README.md

 # nothing
-try
-You can know how vegetarable I am.
+You can know how lucky I am.